Robust certification of non-projective measurements: theory and experiment: SDP Hierarchy

 \section{SDP Hierarchy}

-We formulate the problem of certifying the non-simulability of a POVM in terms of a hierarchy of semidefinite programs (SDP)~\cite{vandenberghe1996semidefinite}.
+We formulate the problem of certifying the non-simulability of a POVM in terms of a hierarchy of semidefinite programs~\cite{vandenberghe1996semidefinite}.
+We point out that our method is reminiscent of the symmetric extension for separable states, and the resulting Doherty-Parrilo-Spedalieri (DPS) hierarchy, see \cite{doherty2004complete}.
 We start by introducing the main idea of the first non-trivial level of the hierarchy.
-To that end, consider a $d$-dimensional $n$-outcome simulable POVM $\{ M_0, \dots, M_{n-1} \}$, i.e., we can decompose its elements as
+To that end, consider a $d$-dimensional $n$-outcome simulable POVM $\mathcal{M} = \{ M_0, \dots, M_{n-1} \}$, i.e., we can decompose its elements as

-where $\{ P_0^k, \dots, P_{n-1}^k \}$ form a projective measurement for any $k$.
-Given the decomposition in Eq.~\eqref{eq:sim_povm_decomposition}, we can construct the following bipartite matrices